MicrosoftDocs/customer-insights/topics/developers/quick-starts/what-is.md

 # <a id="what_is"></a>Quickstart: Setup to Insights in five minutes

-This quickstart shows you how to use the Product Insights portal to find actionable insights in five minutes.
+This quickstart shows you how get started with the Product Insights portal in five minutes by signing up, creating a sample organization and a team, adding members to the team, creating sample signals, viewing the generated signals, and setting up dashboards for charts.

 ## Product Insights overview